mhbeals/mhwood.github.io/histories/europeana.md

-The following full Europeana Newspapers project partners have typically contributed a public domain subset of their digitised newspaper collections to the project: National Library of Austria, National Library of France, National Library of Netherlands, Dr. Friedrich Teßmann State Library, National Library of Estonia, National Library of Latvia, National Library of Finland, State and University Library of Hamburg, Berlin State Library, University Library of Belgrade, National Library of Poland, and National Library of Turkey.
+The following full Europeana Newspapers project partners have typically contributed a public domain subset of their digitised newspaper collections to the project: National Library of Austria; National Library of France; National Library of Netherlands; Dr. Friedrich Teßmann State Library; National Library of Estonia; National Library of Latvia; National Library of Finland; State and University Library of Hamburg; Berlin State Library; University Library of Belgrade; National Library of Poland; and National Library of Turkey.
 Furthermore, these associate partners have shared some data, but generally only metadata:
-National and University Library of Slovenia, National and University Library of Iceland, Royal Library of Belgium, National and University Library of Zagreb, St. Cyril and Methodius National Library of Bulgaria, National Library of Romania, National Library of Luxembourg, National Library of the Czech Republic, National Library of Spain, National Library of Portugal, National Library of Wales, National Library of Serbia, and National and University Library of Slovakia.
+National and University Library of Slovenia; National and University Library of Iceland; Royal Library of Belgium; National and University Library of Zagreb; St. Cyril and Methodius National Library of Bulgaria;
+National Library of Romania; National Library of Luxembourg; National Library of the Czech Republic; National Library of Spain; National Library of Portugal; National Library of Wales; National Library of Serbia; and National and University Library of Slovakia.

 ### Microfilming Projects

-Europeana draws from existing databases, so it does not undertake any microfilming or material preservation but relies solely on the capture processes of its project partners, some of which have individual entries within this Atlas.
+Europeana draws from existing databases, so it does not undertake any microfilming or material preservation but relies solely on the capture processes of its project partners, some of which have individual entries within this *Atlas*.

 ### Digitisation Projects